sasq64/pix/docs/index.md

 ## Images

-All images are actually just references into Open GL Textures.This means that it's easy to cheaply manipulate images without doing a lot of copying.
+All images are actually just references into Open GL Textures.
+This means that it's easy to cheaply manipulate images without doing a lot of copying.

 One way to think of it is that an image is like an _array slice_ or _array view_; it is cheap to create another view into an existing image.